 Mohawks are the “People of the Flint” within the Haudenosaunee Confederacy.
 The Mohawks are considered the easternmost Nation within the Iroquois/Six Nation Confederacy and as such are referred to as the Keepers of Eastern Door.
 Members of the Mohawk Nation include Kahnawake, Kanesatake, Akwesasne, Tyendinaga, Ganienkeh, Kanatsiohareke, the Kahniakehaka of Ohsweken, and Wahta.

 Tyendinaga has a strong Mohawk language revitalization.
 Many efforts are underway on the Territory to ensure that the language remains strong for future generations.
-Some of these efforts include the Adult Mohawk Language Diploma offered by FNTI, Tsi Tyonnheht Onkwawenna (Language Circle) and its Language Nest daycare immersion program, and Mohawk language instruction at Quinte Mohawk School.
+Some of these efforts include the Adult Mohawk Language classes, Tsi Tyonnheht Onkwawenna (Language Circle) and its Language Nest daycare immersion program, and Mohawk language instruction at Quinte Mohawk School.
+Mohawk Language classes are also available to Secondary students at Moira Secondary School in Belleville.

 The Bay of Quinte (Tyendinaga) is also the birthplace of Tekanawita, the Peacemaker who brought the original Five Nations Iroquois Confederacy under a constitution of peace in the 12th Century (Great Law of Peace).
 Eagle Hill, located in Tyendinaga, is said to be where the Peacemaker was born.